davecyen/emberfire-todo/readme.md

-A single-page web application for managing todos, built with Ember.js.
-Demo here: http://davecyen.github.io/todo/
+A single-page web app for managing todos.
+Built with EmberJS and Firebase, with the EmberFire Library.
+Demo here: http://davecyen.github.io/emberfire-todo